jazzdotdev/gut/README.md

 * hash: blake2 of a file or dir
 * .gutomit: leave out files or directories from your project (ignore/exclude)
 * .gut/: directory that gut uses to run

-## How Gut Works

-* gut start copies your current working directory to .gut/current/
-* // edit your files  //
-* gut check: show what's changed compared to "last prime" patch or other picked line -- uses hashes, checks sanity before running
-* gut diff: show differences
-* gut patch: creates the patch and add it to current change
-* gut change: a) show current change name and body (b) edit its name and body (c) show current patches (d) show which lines its on
-* gut line: (a) show current (b) list available (c) graph where they come from and others associated (d) switch lines

 ## Current commands (this is a rough draft of the spec outlined above)